marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/testing.md

 ## InMemory Provider

 It emulates an RDBMS via in-memory lists.
+It's quite simple though, it does not support things such as raw SQL.

 ```csharp{5}
 [TestMethod]